socure-inc/socure-docv-demo-app-react-native/README.md

 The Predictive Document Verification (DocV) SDK v3 for React Native is a React Native wrapper that allows you to use the DocV SDK for Android and iOS in your React Native application.

+>Note: All SDK v3 integrations should be updated to version 3.1.0 to meet compliance requirements.
+Document verification services will be disabled for older SDK versions soon.

 ## Minimum Requirements

 **React Native**